webino/event-emitter/README.md

 ![event lifecycle](https://raw.githubusercontent.com/webino/event-emitter/develop/docs/EventEmitter.Event.Lifecycle.diagram.png "Event lifecycle")

 Using events like *someEvent.pre* and *someEvent.post* or *someEvent.before*, *someEvent.after*, it doesn't matter,
 is messy and not recommended, don't do that.
-Give an event a unique name then attach handlers using priorities.
+Give an event a unique name then attach handlers, main action including, using priorities.
 Convenient way to do that is to use an event [priority constants](#api).

 ## Development